 Rural health students have access to accommodation managed by the health service.

-The University of Melbourne at Creswick also has accommodation to support health professional student clinical placements within this region.
+In the unlikely event the accommodation is filled, the University of Melbourne at Creswick also has accommodation to support health professional student clinical placements within this region, a half hour drive away.
 The accommodation is available to both undergraduate and post graduate health professional students.
 Residents are allocated a bedroom, while the kitchen, laundry and bathroom facilities are shared.

-To make an accommodation enquiry for the Creswick accommodation, please visit the following website:
+To make an accommodation enquiry for the Creswick accommodation, please book via the StarRez booking system link below, and select Creswick as the accommodation site.

 Thanks to Mattinbgn at Wikimedia Commons for the use of pictures.